Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 After the spin-flop transition, the MCD rapidly emerges across the crystal-field excitations, weaker (about one order of magnitude less) but with the same sign as observed in the FM phase, reflecting the net magnetic moment in the CAFM state, as shown in Fig.~6(c).

 Many-body simulations allow us to disentangle the various spectral contributions.
-By modeling XMCD and RIXS with the same parameter set, including the RIXS–MCD energy maps across the Cr $L_{3,2}$ edges, we impose tighter constraints on the Hamiltonian, an essential strategy for validating complex, multi-parameter models and identifying the underlying driving mechanisms.
+By modeling XMCD and RIXS with the same parameter set, including the RIXS--MCD energy maps across the Cr $L_{3,2}$ edges, we impose tighter constraints on the Hamiltonian, an essential strategy for validating complex, multi-parameter models and identifying the underlying driving mechanisms.
 A key aspect of modeling the metamagnetic transition is the inclusion of both the external magnetic field ($\mu_0 H_{\mathrm{ext}}$) and an internal molecular exchange field ($\mu_0 H_{\mathrm{E}}$) in the Hamiltonian, which ultimately are responsible for the magnetic dichroism in the calculations.
-We track the evolution of the spectra by assigning distinct $\mu_0 H_{\mathrm{E}}$ values.
+We track the evolution of the spectra by assigning distinct $\mu_0 H_{\mathrm{E}}$ values. {We stress that within our model, $\mu_0 H_{\mathrm{E}}$ is a phenomenological parameter that mimics the net effect of the exchange interactions on the local Cr$^{3+}$ site.
+Within the inherent limitations of a single-site cluster approach, setting $H_{\mathrm{E}}$ to a small value effectively captures the suppression of the net MCD signal arising from the near-cancellation of contributions from oppositely magnetized Cr sublattices in the A--AFM phase.}